joliver82/jme3-wireframe/README.md

 Include it in your project either:

 * Download latest release and add it as library to your jme3 project in the IDE you're using
-* If using gradle, just add implementation 'org.joliver82:jme3-wireframe:1.0.1' to your dependencies
+* If using gradle, just add jitpack.io repository and add implementation 'com.github.joliver82:jme3-wireframe:1.0.2' to your dependencies

 ### Geometry approach